techshedfrome/cleanairfrome-web-staging/README.md

 At a minimum, make changes on the `/develop` branch rather than directly onto `/master`, then use a pull request to make the changes live - makes it easier to track things.

-I'm in the process of moving to 2 repos using ggithub Pages on both, so we can use one for staging and the other for live.
+I'm in the process of moving to 2 repos using github Pages on both, so we can use one for staging and the other for live.

 ## Repository Layout